Beinghash/AmazonScraping/README.md

 # Amazon Web Scraper

-This Python script scrapes product data from Amazon India (https://www.amazon.in) for a given keyword or a specific product URL and saves the results to a CSV file (amazon_products.csv).
+This Python script, part of our ongoing 'Data Analysis Series' scrapes product data from Amazon India (https://www.amazon.in) for a given keyword or a specific product URL and saves the results to a CSV file (amazon_products.csv).
 The script collects details such as product title, price, rating, reviews, availability, features, description, ASIN, image URLs, and timestamp.

-Features
+## Features

-Scrapes product details from Amazon India search results or a single product page.
+- Scrapes product details from Amazon India search results or a single product page.
-Handles retries for failed requests and detects CAPTCHAs.
+- Handles retries for failed requests and detects CAPTCHAs.
-Saves scraped data to a CSV file with proper formatting.
+- Saves scraped data to a CSV file with proper formatting.
-Includes error handling for robust scraping.
+- Includes error handling for robust scraping.
-Limits the number of products scraped to avoid rate-limiting issues.
+- Limits the number of products scraped to avoid rate-limiting issues.

 ## Requirements

 - Python 3.6+
-- Required libraries: pip install requests beautifulsoup4
+- Required libraries: `pip install requests beautifulsoup4`
 - A stable internet connection to access Amazon India.

 ## Installation

 - Clone or download this repository to your local machine.
 - Navigate to the project directory:cd path/to/your/project
-- Install the required Python libraries: pip install requests beautifulsoup4
+- Install the required Python libraries: `pip install requests beautifulsoup4`
 - Ensure your project directory has write permissions to create the output CSV file.

-Usage
+### Usage
 - Open AmazonWebscraping.py in a text editor (e.g., VS Code).
 - Modify the keyword (e.g., "data analyst t shirts") or single_url in the if __name__ == '__main__': block to scrape different products.
 - Adjust max_pages (default: 2) or max_products (default: 30) in the scrape_amazon function to control the number of search result pages or products scraped.